openlca/olca-product/README.md

 cd olca-proudct
 mvn
 ```
-&mdash; under the hood it fetches everything from `download.eclipse.org` sites, our P2 and out Maven repositories.
+&mdash; under the hood it fetches everything from `download.eclipse.org` sites, our P2 and our Maven snapshot repositories.
 Then open `olca-product\target\products\org.openlca.olca-app.lcaproduct\win32\win32` and choose your `arch` (x86 or
 x86_64), depending on what Java (32-bit or 64-bit) is installed on your computer.
 Double-click on `OpenLCA.exe`.